-Navigation: Analysis Modeling > Tolerances > GD&T > Types of GD&Ts >
+<< Click to Display Table of Contents >> Navigation: Analysis Modeling > Tolerances > GD&T > Types of GD&Ts > Surface Profile |

-A DVTI_profilesurf Surface Profile GD&T is typically used to vary the location of a planar or curved surface.
+A Surface Profile GD&T is typically used to vary the location of a planar or curved surface.
 It can also be used to vary the form of a surface or the size of a Feature of Size.
 Note that even though in ASME or ISO a Surface Profile GD&T is controlling location, orientation, and form, in 3DCS it is only controlling location.
 For this reason, it may be necessary to add refinements to the GD&T that are not on the drawing.

-1.In the GD&Ts dialog, select DVTI_profilesurf Surface Profile in the drop-down list and select [Add GD&T].
+1.In the GD&Ts dialog, select Surface Profile in the drop-down list and select [Add GD&T].
 This will open up the GD&T dialog.

 2.Underneath the Features list, select [Add].